- Stephen Knight

 Best Headlamp for Red Light:

 Olight Array 2 Pro (1,500lm max, internal, $89) - Centrally located spot and flood white emitters (1500lm), plus a super bright red (200lm) emitter.
 Last mode memory.
 No moonlight mode is only major omission.
-You might need to cover the battery charge indicator with black tape though.
+You might need to cover the battery charge indicator with black tape.
 Internal battery and USB-C charging.
 Olight USA (affiliate).
-Olight AU (affiliate).
+Olight AU (affiliate). - "PUML10" for 10% off at Olight AU.

 Best Budget Headlamp: